 June 2, 2021

 An infinite impulse response (IIR) filter uses feedback to modify the frequency characteristics of data.
-As discussed in the previous lesson, it is one of two common filter architectures.
+As discussed in the previous lesson, it is one of two common digital filter architectures.

 IIR Filter Operations